LTHTR-DST/hdruk_avoidable_admissions/README.md

 ## Project Setup

-The project setup is based on an opinionated [cookiecutter datascience project](https://drivendata.github.io/cookiecutter-data-science/).
+The project setup is based on an opinionated [cookiecutter datascience project](https://drivendata.github.io/cookiecutter-data-science/) template.
 There are a few additional components to ease development and facilitate a collaborative workspace.

 The setup has only been tested on Windows 10.